-29. A new extensive systematic review would not be necessary in many situations encountered and published systematic reviews are commonly used by Committees.
-In addition to peer-reviewed literature, the Committees regularly utilise so called "grey literature" of information and data that have not been peer-reviewed, for example papers prior to publication, government reports or internal information provided by industry/companies.
+32. A new extensive systematic review would not be necessary in many situations encountered and published systematic reviews are commonly used by Committees.
 However, the greater the importance and consequence of an issue, the more likely a systematic review will be required.
 To ensure all relevant papers are identified a systematic review may also be more appropriate if the risk requires quantification.
-The time frame of the assessment plays a further important role in the consideration on the right method of literature retrieval.
-A thorough systematic review is complex process and can be timeconsuming.
+The time frame of the assessment plays a further important role in the consideration on the appropriate method of literature retrieval.
+A thorough systematic review is a complex process and can be time-consuming.
 The need for quick advice will limit the time available for the literature search and/or will require the use of existing reviews.
 Long-term, important issues may allow or require a new or updated systematic review.
 If a systematic review is not required or possible, it is important to consider what approach would be most appropriate and if there are any recent reviews available in the literature or by an authoritative body, for example International Agency for Research on Cancer (IARC), World Health Organisation (WHO), Food and Agriculture Organization (FAO), European Food Safety Authority (EFSA), on which to draw.

-30. Some of the principles used for systematic review can help inform reporting of more limited reviews or other forms of literature.
+33. Some of the principles used for systematic review can help inform reporting of more limited reviews or other forms of literature.

-31. The two most widely accepted over-arching guidance systems for both conducting and evaluating systematic reviews and meta-analyses of epidemiological studies come from Meta-analysis of Observational Studies in Epidemiology (MOOSE) and Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) (Steenland et al., 2020).
+34. The two most widely accepted over-arching guidance systems for both conducting and evaluating systematic reviews and meta-analyses of epidemiological studies come from Meta-analysis of Observational Studies in Epidemiology (MOOSE) and Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) (Steenland et al., 2020).
 A previous caveat to the use of these by COT/COC as discussed in the Synthesising Epidemiological Evidence Subgroup (SEES) report (COT/COC, 2015), is that they are generic i.e. not specific to the environmental and personal exposures that might be considered in COT and COC.

-32. However, the literature search for all studies relevant to the endpoint in question, independently of the format, should be documented and any changes to the initial search criteria should be recorded.
+35. However, the literature search for all studies relevant to the endpoint in question, independently of the format, should be documented and any changes to the initial search criteria should be recorded.
 All studies that provide relevant data should be included at this point, bearing in mind that the process begins with a specific question.

-33. The collection of available data/studies/evidence may lead to a change or refinement of the problem formulation or lead to additional questions being asked.
+36. The collection of available data/studies/evidence may lead to a change or refinement of the problem formulation or lead to additional questions being asked.
 Changes to the initial problem formulation should be recorded.